“This content will educate you on the relationship and effect of Humidity, Mold and Indoor Gardens.”

-First and foremost, mount the tray the place you want it in your room.
-The best position will be at the indoor garden middle.
-After putting your tray at the middle position, then fill it with marbles or pebbles you have gotten.
-That just the basic set-up required.
-Now begin to fill the tray with water until it reaches the pebbles surface.
+First, mount the tray in the place you want it in your room.
+The best position will be at the indoor garden center.
+After putting your tray at the middle position, fill it with the marbles or pebbles.
+Now, begin to fill the tray with water until it reaches the pebble surface.

-Now the next stage is put the embedded plant on the pebbles.
+The next stage is to put the embedded plant on the pebbles.
 This will hold the plant nearer to the tray which is most important at this time.
 The next thing is to keep observing the water level and refilling the tray as water evaporates.
 As the water evaporates into the air, it will indirectly raise humidity because the air contains this water in its molecules.

 The more the water continues to evaporate into the air, the higher the humidity, so keep positioning plants close to the tray.
-Make the plants surround the tray at the middle or just place the embedded plants on them.
-The more water they absorbed, the more positive impact it will have on them.
+Place the plants around the perimeter of the tray or the middle.
+The more water they absorb, the more positive impact it will have on them.

-Now is time to place your humidifier close to your indoor garden or the embedded plants.
+Place your humidifier close to your indoor garden.
 The humidifier will add more moisture to the garden air.
-It depends on the type of humidifier you have as they work differently; cool mist humidifier adds cool moisture.
-Several plants required cool moisture and if you have those then cool mist humidifier is the type to go for”.
-On the other hand, warm humidifier releases hot moistures which aid your plant grows better in the atmosphere.
+Different types of humidifiers operate in different ways; cool mist humidifiers add cool moisture to the air.
+Some plants require cool moisture.
+If you have those plants, then a cool mist humidifier is the right option.
+On the other hand, warm humidifiers release hot moisture which can aid plants that grow better in warm atmospheres.

-It is wise to position the indoor garden inside a place like the greenhouse. look for any enclosed place as a better option as this type of enclosure consistently helps to maintain the humidity always which is recommended best for plants better performance.
+It is wise to position the indoor garden inside a place like a greenhouse.
+Look for any enclosed place as this will do a better job of trapping the moisture.

-When adopting this technique, you have to make sure your tray is kept clean or else you will battle with problems of mold and also the humidifier should be clean for the same reson.
-As well, take statistics of the records of the changes in the humidity level with the aid of a hygrometer device.
-This will help you to track changes in humidity.
+When adopting this technique, you have to make sure your tray is kept clean.
+Otherwise, you will battle with problems of mold.
+The humidifier should be cleaned for the same reason.
+As well, take note of changes in the humidity level with the aid of a hygrometer device.

 Another problem you have to deal with is mold growth.
-They generally grow on the soil surface and form layer which prevents the soil not to get the needed light or oxygen and your plants suffer.
-The major problem with molds, they grow well in favorable humidity.
+This generally will grow on the soil surface and form a layer that prevents the soil from getting the needed light or oxygen, making your plants suffer.
+The major problem with mold is that it grows well in favorable humidity.
 As an indoor garden owner, you have to keep this situation under control.
-Here are some listed basic things you should practice to get rid of mold problem
+There are some simple things you can do to curb a mold problem.

-Keep the surrounding dry and clean.
-Make sure there is no too much humidification.
-Molds problem can easily be dealt with easily in the present of low humidity.
-To automatically reduce the mold problem, use a dehumidifier to control the humidity available.
-Getting rid of the mold would favor plants growths.
+Keep the surrounding area dry and clean.
+Make sure there is not too much humidity.
+Mold problems can easily be dealt with in the presence of low humidity.
+To automatically reduce the mold problem, use a dehumidifier to control the humidity level.
+Getting rid of the mold helps plants grow.

-The quality of air available is another factor for your indoor garden.
-Conclusively, there are number of reasons why indoor air gets contaminated and affects the growth of plants.
-Your electronics like the computers and plus some gadgets which emit radiation are the main agents responsible for indoor air pollutant.
-Aside from those, there are tobacco smokes, pesticide, mold that pollute indoor air.
-To keep a healthier atmosphere for your indoor garden, there are natural air purifiers that help to clears the polluted air.
-The common Aloe Vera, Peace lily, English ivy, Boston fern, Eucalyptus etc. plants has been established to clear air effectively.
+The quality of the air available is another factor for your indoor garden.
+There are a number of reasons why indoor air gets contaminated and affects the growth of plants.
+Your electronics like computers and some gadgets emit radiation that also contribute to indoor air pollutants.
+Aside from those, smokes, pesticide, and mold pollute indoor air.
+To keep a healthier atmosphere for your indoor garden, there are natural air purifiers that help to clear the polluted air.
+Common ones include Aloe Vera, Peace lily, English ivy, Boston fern, and Eucalyptus.